-Boundary has conducted a review of current policies and procedures as they pertain to child and forced labour and is currently evaluating further measures to assess the efficacy of actions.
-Success will be evaluated by tracking relevant performance indicators, such as levels of employee awareness, number of vendors signing the Social Responsibility Agreement, number of employees in procurement roles participating in training, as well as an annual review of the policies and procedures in place related to forced and child labour.
+Southland has conducted a review of current policies and procedures as they pertain to child and forced labour.
+Success will be evaluated by tracking relevant performance indicators, such as levels of employee awareness, number of vendors signing the Social Responsibility Agreement, number of employees in procurement roles participating in training, as well as a possible future review of the policies and procedures in place related to forced and child labour.

-8. Approval and Attestation of the Report
+Approval and Attestation of the Report